Patagonia Quandary Pants Review

 The Quandary pant is cut thin and features a slim fit that Patagonia recommends for lean-to-medium builds.
 We would agree with this recommendation, as we found them to be slightly restrictive around the tops and outsides of the thighs where they meet the hip flexors and pelvis, as well as in the seat.
 If you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a pair.

 Despite a narrower fit, these pants are supremely mobile.
-They have 6% spandex blended into their nylon weave, allowing them to stretch any which way that you do.
-They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuates.
+They have 6% spandex blended into their nylon weave, allowing them to stretch any way that you do.
+They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuate.
 While they didn't fit as well for our testers as some other models, we love the feel of the fabric against the skin, which is impressively soft for a synthetic material.

 Venting and Breathability

-Water Resistance
+Weather Resistance

 Features

 The feature set on this pair of pants is simple and effective.
-The most notable feature is a stretchy, thin drawstring on the inside of the waist that works similar to the ones you would find on a pair of running shorts.
-We think it helps cinch up the fit slightly if it is too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.
+The most notable feature is a stretchy, thin drawstring on the inside of the waist that works similarly to the ones you would find on a pair of running shorts.
+We think it helps cinch up the fit slightly if it is too loose and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.

-The Patagonia Quandary pants are a slim fitting but highly flexible pant that does a great job protecting from the sun, wind, or light rain, and look good enough to rock in town as well as on the trail.
+As a top scorer, these pants are worth it, especially for peak-bagging.
+They do a great job protecting from the sun, wind, and light rain and look good enough to rock in town as well as on the trail.
 Though their fit may not be ideal for larger adults, they do a good job of offsetting their sleekness with stretchy fabrics.
-Despite their price point, there is little compromise when it comes to the quality of these pants, which we would happily recommend for all styles of hiking from day hikes to long treks.
+Despite their price point, there is little compromise when it comes to the quality of these pants, which we would happily recommend for all styles of hiking, from day hikes to long treks and everyday wear.